tmux-plugins/tmux-sidebar/README.md

 # Tmux Sidebar

-Instantly shows directory tree in pane sidebar.
+`tmux-sidebar` does one thing: it opens a tree directory listing for the current path.
 It's fast, convenient and works great with vim.

 ![screenshot](/screenshot.gif)

+Some of the features that make the plugin more appealing than doing the same thing manually each time:

+- fast<br/>
+  Much faster than doing each step manually.
+- smart sizing<br/>
+  Sidebar remembers its size, so the next time you open it, it will have the **exact same** width.
+This is a per-directory property, so you can have just the right size for multiple dirs.
+- toggling<br/>
+  The same key binding opens and closes the sidebar.
+- uninterrupted workflow<br/>
+  The main `prefix + Tab` key binding opens a sidebar but **does not** move cursor to it.
+- pane layout stays the same
+  No matter which pane layout you prefer, sidebar trys hard not to mess your pane splits.
+Open, then close the sidebar and everything should look the same.

 Requirements: `tmux 1.9` or higher

 ### Key bindings

-- `prefix + Tab` - toggle sidebar with directory tree
+- `prefix + Tab` - toggle sidebar with a directory tree
 - `prefix + Backspace` - toggle sidebar and move cursor to it (focus it)

-Key bindings toggle the sidebar!

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)